Barmer district

 Barmer district is a district in Rajasthan state of India.
-It is located in the western part of Rajasthan state forming a part of the Thar Desert.
+Barmer is located in the western part of Rajasthan state forming a part of the Thar Desert.
 Barmer was the third largest district by area in Rajasthan and fifth largest district in India, occupying an area of 28,387 km^{2} before creation of new districts.
 Being in the western part of the state, it includes a part of the Thar Desert.
 Jaisalmer is to the north of this district while Jalore is in its south.
 Balotra form its eastern border and it shares a border with Pakistan in the west.
 Partially being a desert, this district has a large variation in temperature.
 The temperature in summer can rise up to 51 °C and falls near to 0 °C in winter.
 Luni is the longest river in Barmer district.
 After travelling a length of almost 500 km, it passes through Jalore and merges in the marshy land of Runn of Kutch.
 District headquarters is in the town of Barmer.
 The other major towns in the district are: Guda Malani, Dhorimana, Sheo and Chohatan.
 Recently, a large onshore oil field has been discovered and made functional in Barmer district.
 Barmer is also famous for pomegranate.

 History

 In earlier times, the district was known as Malani, in the name of Rawal Mallinath Rathore (मल्लिनाथ).
 Rawal Mallinath was the son of Rao Salkha and Rawal Mallinath is cultural, philanthropical and religious icon in Barmer, He is worshiped as God by local peoples.
 The whole area around the river Luni was said to have Malani (मलानी), derived from the name Mallinath.
-Present name of Barmer is derived from its founder ruler Barhdev punia (Juna Barmer), it was named Bahadamer ("The Hill Fort of Bahada").
-He built a small town which is presently known as "Juna" which is 25 km from present city of Barmer.
-After Parmer's, Rawat Luka -Grand Son of Rawal Mallinath, establish their kingdom in Juna Barmer with help of his brother Rawal Mandalak.
+Present name of Barmer is derived from its founder ruler Bahad Rao Punia (Juna Barmer), it was named Bahadamer ("The Hill Fort of Bahada").
+Bahad Rao Punia(Juna Barmer) founded a town that is now known as Juna, and the settlement extended over approcimately 255 km, encompassing the area of the present-day city Barmer, and established the foundation for the Barmer region.

+After Parmers, Rawat Luka -Grand Son of Rawal Mallinath, establish their kingdom in Juna Barmer with help of his brother Rawal Mandalak.
 They defeated Parmers of Juna & made it their capital.
 Thereafter, his descendant, Rawat Bhima, who was a great warrior, established the present city of Barmer in 1552 AD and shifted his capital to Barmer from Juna.